hmfaysal/hmfaysal-omega-theme/_posts/2014-09-10-net-neutrality.md

 Protect Net Neutrality !

 Today, 10 September 2014 is "internet slowdown day" to raise awareness of the negative effects that neglecting Net Neutrality would bring about.
 I wish to add my voice to those campaigning for a free internet.
+[Read all about it](https://www.eff.org/deeplinks/2014/09/reddit-pornhub-websites-slow-down-net-neutrality-september-10)